Solution landscapes of ferronematics in microfluidic channels: Introduction

-Despite their early theoretical beginnings, ferronematics are a relatively new and unexplored material from an applications perspective, with the first stable ferronematic only being reported in \cite{mertelj-2013-article} in 2013.
-Building on this, another property of physical importance for applications is multistable ferronematic systems i.e., systems that can support multiple stable ferronematic states without an external magnetic field, with a magnetic field only being required to switch the state of the ferronematic.
-This is analogous to multistable nematic systems which exploit an electric field to switch state (e.g. the Zenithal Bistable Device \cite{ZBD}), but ferronematics have additional magnetic order that allows for greater complexity in the observable equilibria \cite{dalby-farrell-majumdar-xia}.
-Once a multistable system is obtained, the next key step in creating a switchable soft device is to understand the switching dynamics when the system transitions between different stable states.
-One way of doing this is by computing solution landscapes.
-By this, we mean identifying the critical points of a given free energy and how they connect to one another on the energy landscape.
-With the knowledge that ferronematics can support multistability from the work in \cite{dalby-farrell-majumdar-xia}, and the goal of creating switchable ferronematic devices in mind, we devote this paper to the study of solution landscapes for ferronematics in microfluidic channels.
+Despite their early theoretical beginnings, ferronematics are relatively new and unexplored from an applications perspective, with the first stable ferronematic system reported in \cite{mertelj-2013-article} in 2013.
+Multistable ferronematic systems, i.e., systems that can support multiple stable ferronematic configurations acting as multiple modes of functionality, without an external magnetic field, are a concept of tremendous potential physical interest.
+This is analogous to multistable nematic systems with multiple observable stable nematic configurations without any applied fields (e.g. the Zenithal Bistable Device \cite{ZBD}), and one can use an external electric field to switch between the competing stable configurations.
+However, ferronematics have nematic and magnetic order that allows for greater complexity and richness in the observable equilibria \cite{dalby-farrell-majumdar-xia}.
+From a theoretical perspective, one needs to understand both the complexity of the multiple stable configurations and the pathways between the competing stable configurations to model switchable soft NLC-based devices.
+Solution landscapes are a key tool for this - computing the critical points, both stable and unstable, of a given free energy.
+The stable critical points (including energy minimisers) model the physically observable configurations whereas the unstable critical points play a critical role in the pathways between competing stable critical points and dictate the selection mechanisms for stable configurations in a multistable system \cite{han_nonlinearity}.
+This paper is devoted to a study of solution landscapes of ferronematics in a channel geometry, relevant for prototype microfluidic systems (see \cite{dalby-farrell-majumdar-xia}) and for predicting and controlling multistability in ferronematic systems.